AdobeAtAdobe/kirby_docs/acpdr/tutorials/creating_a_dataset_tutorial/creating_a_dataset_tutorial.md

-# Tutorial - Creating and Populating Dataset
+# Tutorial - Creating and Populating a Dataset with a File

 ## 1. Objective

-This document will give a tutorial on how to extend an existing XDM schema with custom properties.
-From there, we will create a new Dataset and Batch.
-Lastly, we will upload the files and signal to the server that the Batch has been completed.
-For verification, we will read back the data from the dataset using data access APIs.
+This document is intended to provide a tutorial on creating and populating a customer dataset using a file.
+The steps required to perform this operation are listed below:
+* Extend an existing XDM schema with custom properties
+* Create a new Dataset using the updated schema
+* Create a Batch for uploading data into the new Dataset
+* Upload the files to the batch using the Bulk Ingestion API
+* Signal to the server that the Batch has been completed
+* Verify that the operation was successful by reading back the data in the dataset using Data Access APIs

+Data can also be ingested via a connector.
+The tutorial to create and populate a dataset via a connector can be found [here](https://git.corp.adobe.com/experience-platform/documentation/blob/master/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/creating_a_connector_tutorial.md)

 ### 1.1.
 Audience
 This document is written for users who need to understand the Adobe Cloud Platform and have to integrate the platform with customer-owned or third party systems.
 Users include data engineers, data architects, data scientists, and app developers within Adobe I/O who will need to perform Adobe Cloud Platform API calls.